qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 Single quotes can either start a character literal like `'A'` or an operator like `'A`; the difference between them is the lack of a closing quote (three characters of lookahead are sufficient to distinguish between them.)

-Alphanumeric operators allow you to construct sentence-like expressions, as you saw in the example:
+Alphanumeric operators also allow you to construct sentence-like expressions, like this:

 ~~~
     br stop 'if $input '<s 1;